HouseOfJava/reading-notes/Class 04.md

 # Classes & Objects

-classes are a way to define a blueprint for creating objects.
+Classes are a way to define a blueprint for creating objects.
 A class is essentially a template or a set of instructions that defines the behavior and properties of objects that will be created from it.

 Objects, on the other hand, are instances of a class.
 They are created using the instructions provided by the class and can have their own unique values for the properties defined in the class.